Your first visit

 Remedial Massage — First Session

 A brief intake to understand your current complaints and any relevant health history, followed by your full treatment session.
-Alexandra will explain what she is doing throughout and adjust pressure and technique based on your feedback and response.
+Your therapist will explain what they are doing throughout and adjust pressure and technique based on your feedback and response.

 How you can pay